Shrubberer/grpc-delay-chain/README.md

 1) connect to openshift cluster
 2) run install.sh

-Or install manually (e.g. if you want to customize )
+...or if really needed, install manually (e.g. if you want to customize)
 ```
 Manual installation
 # === Create projects (replace ns-a with ns-b or ns-c as needed)
 oc new-project ns-a